food-finders/food-finders.github.io/README.md

 #### Task 2:
 #### Task 3:

-# Describe the three components
 ### Components
 #### Component 1: External Data Integration
 ##### We used Yelp API and APITutor to integrate Yelp's business finding tool into our project to find restaurants.
+This allows us to inform our users of their restaurant options!

 #### Component 2: Interactive Data Filter
 ##### We added interactive data filters (ie. price, ratings, open now) to show restaurants with certain characteristics.
+Clicking the checkboxes changes the filter and determines which restaurants are shown.
+This helps users find the perfect restaurant!

 #### Component 3: Interactive Data Selection
 ##### We created restaurant cards to show restaurant information.
 Clicking the "More Info" button selects the restaurant card and shows additional information relevant to only that restaurant.
+This helps users learn more about a restaurant!

 ### Reflection
 # What we managed to accomplish